prianka97/booking-performance-testing-jmeter/README.md

 # booking-performance-testing-jmeter

 ## How to run
-- Clone this project using `https://github.com/prianka97/booking-performance-testing-jmeter.git`
+- Clone this project using `git clone https://github.com/prianka97/booking-performance-testing-jmeter.git`
 - import booking.jmx into jmeter

 ## Prerequisite